The Big Year: Reception

 The film was a box office failure, despite the established stars like Martin, Jack Black and Owen Wilson as the leads.
 Based on a budget of $41 million, it took in just $7.4 million in ticket sales worldwide according to Box Office Mojo.

+Home media

+20th Century Fox Home Entertainment released the film on DVD on January 31, 2012, with Fox later releasing it on Blu-ray on June 7, 2016.
+On March 20, 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to The Walt Disney Company, and The Big Year was one of the films included in the deal.
+It was later made available on Disney's streaming service Disney+.